What Is a Homemaker?

 Why Should I Be a Housewife?

 The household can be under tremendous stress when both the man and woman have to work outside of the home.
 Usually the woman will by default take on the lion's share of the housekeeping and childcare related tasks, even if she has a full time job.
 It's not because the husband is selfish, it's because he is naturally wired to be the provider, while women are drawn toward nesting.
 Both are equal in talent, intelligence, and worth, but they have unique gifts.

 If a woman becomes married, her life will be dramatically less stressful if she chooses to manage the household.
 This in turn allows her husband to focus on earning a living.
-A a career Homemaker she can be his help mate (AKA ) and handle the domestic duties so that he can relax when he comes home from work.
-If you have children, your kids will have a more peaceful lifestyle if they are not being rushed to day care or before school activities when the sun rises. help meet
+As a career Homemaker she can be his help mate (AKA help meet) and handle the domestic duties so that he can relax when he comes home from work.
+If you have children, your kids will have a more peaceful lifestyle if they are not being rushed to day care or before school activities when the sun rises.

 Common Myths About Housewives, Homemakers or Stay At Home Moms

 - Myth: Stay At Home Moms have all day to do what they want

 The term "Stay At Home Mom" indicates that one is merely hanging out at home so that the kids have basic supervision.
 We may just as well say that when one goes into the office they are a "Stay In The Building Person (SITBP)"!
 Just supervising the building.
 The word Housewife also fails to adequately describe the work, as the term suggests that the meaning is: "a wife who hangs around the house".
 Changing your job title to Homemaker is the first step toward earning respect for the work you do.